Anuj-Som/TheraMinderPublic/README.md

 ## Challenges we ran into

 ## Accomplishments that we're proud of
+1. Full-stack development in the span of ~20 hours
+2. Use of React.js to pull from Google Cloud Firebase API and Twilio API
+3. Managing information flow from phone, computer web-interface applications, and web server to manage and handle data

 ## What we learned

-The team learned how to implement Twilio, set up Firebase with a React App.
+The team learned how to implement Twilio API for easy SMS messaging implementaiton, as well as setting up Google Cloud Firebase API with a React.js App.
+This project also allowed us to refine git workflow for collaborative projects, and make use of the extensive documentation behind APIs to achieve an end-goal user interface.

 ## What's next for TheraMinder